ergoplatform/ergodocs/docs/dev/protocol/tx/format.md

 Ergo transaction consists of 3 parts:

 - `inputs` - links to boxes that will be removed from the state during the transaction application.
 Every input consists of box id, proof for the final sigma proposition of this box-protecting script, and a context extension to be used during script evaluation.
-- `data inputs` - links to boxes that won't be removed from the state but will be available in the context of regular inputs scripts.
+- `data inputs` - links to boxes that will not be removed from the state but will be available in the context of regular input scripts.
-- `outputs` - new boxes that will be included in the state during the transaction application.
+- `outputs` - new boxes will be included in the state during the transaction application.

 Transaction bytes are to be formed as follows: